February 2014 – Learn your dog’s exact breed mix with a simple blood test

 It’s never too late to discover your dog’s true ancestry.

-You can learn more by watching this informative video produced by the Wisdom Panel team.
-Please feel free to call our office to schedule an appointment for a Wisdom Panel blood test now, or you can discuss this opportunity to learn more about your dog’s ancestry during your next wellness visit.
+Please feel free to call our office to schedule an appointment for a Wisdom Panel blood test.
+You can also discuss this opportunity to learn about your dog’s ancestry during your next wellness visit.
 We will be happy to answer any questions you may have.

 The Belle Mead Animal Hospital, Your Other Family Doctors